DiPippo Gets $12M in Putnam Settlement | The Highlands Current

 During the second retrial, DiPippo’s attorneys also questioned the tactics of Putnam sheriff investigator Patrick Castaldo, now retired, and other deputies when they took statements from alleged witnesses to the crime.

-During DiPippo’s third trial, in 2016, the jury deliberated for three weeks before finding him not guilty.
+During DiPippo’s third trial, in 2016, which lasted for three weeks, the jury deliberated for a day before finding him not guilty.

 An Unusual Rebuke

-In his statement issued on Friday (Aug.
-14), Putnam County District Attorney Robert Tendy criticized the Legislature, county executive and county attorney for not consulting with him before agreeing to settle the lawsuit filed by Anthony DiPippo, which he said “had no factual or legal basis and would ultimately fail.”
+In a statement issued on Aug.
+14, Putnam County District Attorney Robert Tendy criticized the Legislature, county executive and county attorney for not consulting with him before agreeing to settle a lawsuit filed by Anthony DiPippo, which Tendy said “had no factual or legal basis and would ultimately fail.”

-He said that during DiPippo’s three trials, “there had never been a single finding by any court of a civil rights abuse or any police wrongdoing.
-The allegations in this lawsuit could have been disproven.”
-He said the county never did anything to investigate and rebut DiPippo’s claims that his rights had been violated.
+He said that during DiPippo’s three trials, “there had never been a single finding by any court of a civil rights abuse or any police wrongdoing.”
+He claimed the county never did anything to investigate and rebut DiPippo’s claims that his rights had been violated.

 “In my opinion, based on the public comments made by the legislators as they cast their votes, the county was concerned with one thing only: money.”